Joe-Davis-Blockly/blockly/docs/guides/configure/web/toolboxes/appearance.md

       "kind": "category",
       "name": "My category",
       "cssConfig": {
-        "row": "myRow"  // Use the part type ("row") as a key.
+        "row": "blocklyToolboxCategory myRow"  // Use the part type ("row") as a key.
       },
       "contents": [...],
     },